TareqNewazShahriar/raspberry-pi-projects/README_RASPBERRY-PI-OS.md

    top
    ```

-* How to run a process in the background, parmanently
+* How to run a process in the background, permanently
    ```
    nohup <command_and_arguments> &
    ```